9 Facts about the Cloud

 the cloud seems to live up to its name.
-Due to the numerous rumours, the benefits of the cloud are rather obscure.
-In order to provide a little clarity on the subject of the cloud, here are a few facts:
+Due to the numerous rumours, the benefits of the cloud are rather opaque.
+Here are a few facts to provide some clarity on the subject of the cloud:

-It is widely assumed that the cloud saves money in an automated way.
+Everyone assumes that the cloud automatically saves money.
 This is certainly the case with Infrastructure as a Service (IaaS).
 However, this does not necessarily apply to all cloud services such as Software as a Service (SaaS) apply.

 Fact 2: Cloud is not always cloud

-Due to the great hype around the topic of the cloud, products are often "sold" as clouds that do not have much to do with the actual cloud functions.
+Due to the huge hype surrounding the topic of the cloud, products are often "sold" as cloud that do not have much to do with the actual cloud functions.

 Fact 3: The cloud is not right for everyone

 Although many can benefit from the cloud, the cloud is not the solution to everything in IT.
-If there is nothing to be gained in terms of cost, applications do not necessarily have to be "cloudised".
+Applications do not necessarily have to be "cloudised" if there is no cost argument for it.

 Fact 4: Even a cloud needs goals

-A cloud, like any other software, is a tool.
-And a tool wants to be used, usually with a goal.
-This also applies to the introduction of a cloud in the business processesgoals must be defined that can be worked towards with the cloud.
-Otherwise, even a cloud makes little sense.
+Like any other software, a cloud is a tool.
+And a tool wants to be used, usually with a purpose.
+This also applies to the introduction of a cloud into the Business processesgoals must be defined that can be worked towards with the cloud.
+Otherwise there is little point in having a cloud.

 Fact 5: The cloud is versatile

-The spectrum of goals and benefits of cloud services is large.
+The range of objectives and benefits of cloud services is wide.
 They differ, for example, by size and level, as well as by use case.
-A standardised cloud service does not exist and would also be pointless, as these serve as drivers of the respective, specific business processes.
+There is no standardised cloud service and it would be pointless, as these serve as drivers of the respective, specific business processes.

-Fact 6: Even in the cloud, data is not unprotected
+Fact 6: Data is not unprotected in the cloud either

 Of course, everything that goes online is also "vulnerable" there.
-However, most data breaches have so far occurred in the on-permise environment.
+However, most data breaches to date have occurred in the on-premise environment.
 The great mistrust of data security in cloud computing does not correspond to the actual security risks.

-Fact 7: The cloud has established itself as a business-savvy tool
+Fact 7: The cloud has established itself as a business tool

-The cloud has long since evolved from a useful adjunct to a tangible tool for critical enterprise workloads.
-Younger companies are even using the cloud from the beginning of their days to conduct business.
+The cloud has long since evolved from a useful aid to a tangible tool for important workloads in companies.
+Younger companies have even been using the cloud to conduct business from the very beginning.

 Fact 8: A cloud is not just a data centre